eliaspercy/polymorphism-search-tool/README.md

 ### Setup

 FIRST: make sure all requirements are installed.
 A requirements.txt file has been included for the sake of convenience.
 The requirements include libraries for SAT solving and some other things.
 To install these, navigate via the terminal/command line to the polymorphism-search-tool-main folder, the one containing the requirements.txt file, and input "pip install -r requirements.txt".
-This should install to Python all of the necessary external libraries necessary for the program to run.
+This should install to Python all of the external libraries necessary for the program to run.

 Next, you should be able to open the UI by simply opening the "user_interface.pyw" file as you would any executable file.
 To do this, you probably need to have Python installed, at least version 3.8 or higher.